isabella232/primetime.en/help/release-notes/tvsdk-34-android.md

 ---
-title: TVSDK 3.3 for Android Release Notes
+title: TVSDK 3.4 for Android Release Notes
-seo-title: TVSDK 3.3 for Android Release Notes
+seo-title: TVSDK 3.4 for Android Release Notes
-description: TVSDK 3.3 for Android Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK Android 3.3
+description: TVSDK 3.4 for Android Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK Android 3.4
-seo-description: TVSDK 3.3 for Android Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK Android 3.3
+seo-description: TVSDK 3.4 for Android Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK Android 3.4
 uuid: 685d46f5-5a02-4741-af5c-91e91babd6f7
 products: SG_PRIMETIME
 topic-tags: release-notes
 discoiquuid: 3a27379f-3cef-4ea3-bcae-21382dc1e9fd
 ---

-# TVSDK 3.3 for Android Release Notes {#tvsdk-for-android-release-notes}
+# TVSDK 3.4 for Android Release Notes {#tvsdk-for-android-release-notes}

-TVSDK 3.3 for Android Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK Android 3.3
+TVSDK 3.4 for Android Release Notes describe what is new or changed,the resolved and known issues and the device issues in TVSDK Android 3.4

 ## TVSDK Android 3.2 {#tvsdk-android}